bkcodes22/RNA-Seq-data-analysis/README.md

 This is an application built using Python, R, Flask, and Shiny for performing RNA-Seq analysis.
 The app integrates the following components:

-- **Python**: Used to call the STAR alignment tool for aligning RNA-Seq reads.
+- **Python**: Used to call the STAR alignment tool for aligning RNA-Seq reads and generate counts file.
 - **Flask**: Provides a frontend for interacting with the app.
 - **R Shiny App**: Used to process the counts file and generate Differentially Expressed Genes (DEG) results.